7 common CTET mistakes aspirants make, and what to do instead

 Why it happens: The subject content feels like the "real" material, so it absorbs the study time.
 Pedagogy feels secondary.

-What goes wrong: Pedagogy carries a large, reliable share of marks across CDP, the subject sections, and the language papers, and the exact split is in the official notification.
+What goes wrong: Pedagogy is not a corner of the syllabus.
+It runs through CDP, the subject sections, and both language papers, and the exact mark split for each is in the official notification.
 Candidates who skip it hand over some of the most scoreable marks in the exam.

 2. Underestimating Child Development and Pedagogy